A Timeline — And Questions — About The Niger Firefight That Killed U.S. Troops

 It's not clear how, exactly, Johnson was separated from the rest of the group and where his body was found in relation to the firefight.

-Another major question is why the group confronted the militants for a full hour before there was any indication they called for external support.
+Another major question is why the group confronted the militants for a full hour before there was any indication of their calling for external support.

-"I make no judgement about how long it took them to ask for support.
+"I make no judgment about how long it took them to ask for support.
 I don't know that they thought they needed support prior to that time," Dunford said.
 "I don't know how this attack unfolded.
 I don't know what their initial assessment was of what they were confronted with."

-Dunford said that, according to U.S. policy in the area, U.S. military personnel do not accompany local troops if contact with militants is seen as likely.
+Dunford said that according to U.S. policy in the area, U.S. military personnel do not accompany local troops if contact with militants is seen as likely.
 That means they were not expecting resistance, he said.
 Five Nigerien partner troops were also killed in the confrontation.

 The incident has raised questions from lawmakers about U.S. military involvement in Africa, with senators including Lindsay Graham expressing surprise at the troop levels in Niger.